tiernano/www.geekphotographer.com/_posts/2014-01-02-samsung-galaxy-camera-2-and-nx30-announced.md

 As for the NX30, its an upgraded NX20.
 20.1MP, upgraded image quality and display, more light sensitive sensor.
 More details about both available from [Engadget here][3].

 [Updated: the previous version mentioned that the old Galaxy Camera had a dual core processor.
-Its actually got a Quad core&#8230; also, [Ars Technica has a post][4] with a bit more details.
+Its actually got a Quad core. also, [Ars Technica has a post][4] with a bit more details.
 The NX30 also comes prepackaged with a copy of [Adobe Lightroom][5], which is a nice bonus]

  [1]: http://www.geekphotographer.com/wp-content/uploads/2014/01/samsung-nx30-and-galaxy-camera-2.jpg
  [2]: http://www.geekphotographer.com/samsung-and-nikon-announce-android-powered-cameras/